Bläck Fööss: Name of the band

 In their early days the group would perform barefoot, which was later given up mainly after several injuries from remains of broken glass on stages.

 Repertoire

 The band's style of music is a cross between Schlager and pop, but they also perform songs with jazz, blues, rock and reggae styles.
 The group is famous for its a cappella singing.
-Many of the band's songs are popular carnival songs, while others are covers of bands such as Ladysmith Black Mambazo, Beatles, Hollies or Willi Ostermann.
+Many of the band's songs are popular carnival songs, while others are covers of bands such as Ladysmith Black Mambazo, (Bütz mich, cover of Hey baby, 1990) Cologne music group De Vier Botze (En d'r Kaygaß Nummere Null!, 1975) Beatles (When I'm Sixty-Four, Penny Lane, 1989), Hollies or Willi Ostermann.